rorycl/sshagentca/README.md

 `permit-port-forwarding` and `permit-pty` are permitted.

-Each certificate's principals settings are taken from the principals set out in the user_principals settings for the connecting client public key.
+Each certificate's principals settings are taken from the principals set out for the specific connecting client public key from the `user_principals` settings.

 The `valid after` timestamp is set according to the `duration` settings parameter, specified in minutes.